 HealthStream, Inc. (HealthStream or the Company) provides Internet-based learning and research solutions to meet the training, information, and education needs of the healthcare industry.
 Our learning products are used by healthcare organizations to meet a broad range of their training and assessment needs, while our research products provide our customers information about patients' experiences, workforce challenges, physician relations, and community perceptions of their services.
-HealthStream's customers include healthcare organizations, pharmaceutical and medical device companies, and other members of the healthcare industry.
-Our customer base across both learning and research business units includes over 2,400 healthcare organizations (predominately acute-care facilities) throughout the United States.
+HealthStream's customers include healthcare organizations, pharmaceutical and medical device companies, and other participants in the healthcare industry.
+Our customer base across both learning and research business units includes over 2,500 healthcare organizations (predominately acute-care facilities) throughout the United States.

-The Company's flagship learning product is the HealthStream Learning Center® (HLC), our proprietary, Internet-based learning platform, which at December 31, 2008 had approximately 1,855,000 contracted hospital-based subscribers.
+The Company's flagship learning product is the HealthStream Learning Center[®] (HLC), our proprietary, Internet-based learning platform, which at December 31, 2009 had approximately 2,073,000 contracted primarily hospital-based subscribers.
 We deliver educational and training courseware to our customers through the HLC platform.
-We also provide development and delivery of education initiatives to, and on behalf of, pharmaceutical and medical device companies to reach hospital-based healthcare professionals, including physicians and industry sales representatives.
-Our research products were added as a result of our acquisitions of Data Management & Research, Inc. (DMR) in March 2005 and The Jackson Organization, Research Consultants, Inc. (TJO) in March 2007, which expanded our service offerings to include quality and satisfaction surveys, data analyses of survey results, and other research-based measurement tools focused on patients, physicians, employees, and members of the community.
+Our research products and service offerings include quality and satisfaction surveys, data analyses of survey results, and other research-based measurement tools focused on patients, physicians, employees, and members of the community.

 Headquartered in Nashville, Tennessee, the Company was incorporated in 1990 and began providing its Internet-based solutions in 1999 and providing its survey and research solutions in 2005.
-Including satellite offices in Laurel, Maryland and Franklin, Tennessee, HealthStream had approximately 300 full-time and 100 part-time employees as of December 31, 2008.
-From an initial focus on technology-based training, HealthStream has evolved to provide full-service delivery of education, training, research, and information to healthcare organizations.
+Including satellite offices in Laurel, Maryland and Franklin, Tennessee, HealthStream had 311 full-time and 86 part-time employees as of December 31, 2009.
+HealthStream has evolved from a company with an initial focus on technology-based training to a company providing full-service delivery of education, training, research, and information to healthcare organizations.